 \begin{prob} Is it possible to prove the fibration theorem for noncritical maps without the assumption on the volume of spaces of directions?
-If possible, then probably we can conclude that the map $f$ in Theorem \ref{thm:con} is a locally trivial fibration. \end{prob}
+If possible, then probably the map $f$ of Theorem \ref{thm:con} is a locally trivial fibration. \end{prob}

 \begin{rem} A similar modification does not work for Perelman's another proof of the fibration theorem in \cite{P2}, which requires no assumptions on the volume of spaces of directions.
-This is because the definition of regularity of maps in \cite{P2} is stronger than the noncriticality in \cite{P1} in that it does not allow the existence of the error $\delta$ as in Definition \ref{dfn:nc}.
+This is because the regularity of maps defined in \cite{P2} is stronger than the above noncriticality in that it does not include an error $\delta$ as in Definition \ref{dfn:nc}.
 For example, a map $f=(|A_1\cdot|,\dots,|A_k\cdot|):M\to\mathbb R^k$, where $A_i$ are compact subsets of $M$, is called \textit{$\varepsilon$-regular} at $p\in M$ if it satisfies \begin{enumerate} \item $\angle((A_i)'_p,(A_j)'_p)>\pi/2+\varepsilon$ for all $i\neq j$; \item there exists a direction $\xi\in\Sigma_p$ such that $\angle((A_i)'_p,\xi)>\pi/2+\varepsilon$ for all $i$. \end{enumerate} In addition, $f$ is simply called \textit{regular} at $p$ if it is $\varepsilon$-regular at $p$ for some $\varepsilon>0$.
-Then, the fibration theorem in \cite{P2} states that every proper regular map on a domain of an Alexandrov space is a locally trivial fibration.
-However, we cannot weaken the condition (1) to $\angle((A_i)'_p,(A_j)'_p)>\pi/2-\delta$ for $\delta\ll\varepsilon$.
-The main reason is as follows.
+Then, the fibration theorem in \cite{P2} states that every proper regular map defined on a domain of an Alexandrov space is a locally trivial fibration.
+However, we cannot weaken the condition (1) to $\angle((A_i)'_p,(A_j)'_p)>\pi/2-\delta$ for any $\delta\ll\varepsilon$.
+The reason is as follows.
 There is a counterpart \cite[1.3]{P2} of Propositions \ref{prop:per1}, \ref{prop:per2} asserting that if $g:M\to\mathbb R^k$ is regular and incomplementable at $p$, then there exists a nonpositive function $g_{k+1}$ defined on a neighborhood of $p$ such that $(g,g_{k+1})$ is regular on the complement of $g_{k+1}^{-1}(0)$.
-Nevertheless, unlike Propositions \ref{prop:per1}, \ref{prop:per2}, even if the given map $g$ is $\varepsilon$-regular at $p$, the new map $(g,g_{k+1})$ is not always uniformly $c(\varepsilon)$-regular.
-Thus, if we modify the condition (1) as above, the given error $\delta$ may be bigger than the regularity of the new map $(g,g_{k+1})$.
-The same problem occurs if we try to generalize the definition of regularity in terms of the inequality \eqref{eq:con} like Definition \ref{dfn:nc}. \end{rem}
+Nevertheless, unlike Propositions \ref{prop:per1}, \ref{prop:per2}, even if the given map $g$ is $\varepsilon$-regular at $p$, the new map $(g,g_{k+1})$ is not uniformly $c(\varepsilon)$-regular.
+Thus, if we modify the condition (1) as above, the given error $\delta$ may be too big compared with the regularity of the new map $(g,g_{k+1})$.
+The same problem occurs if we try to generalize the definition of regularity by using inequality \eqref{eq:con} like Definition \ref{dfn:nc}. \end{rem}